Eye Disease Management

 Although the early stages of this disease usually have no symptoms, discomfort and hazy vision may develop as the disease progresses.

 Diabetic retinopathy has four stages.
 Stage one is characterized by microaneurysms, stage two by further vessel swelling, and stage three by larger vessel blockages.
 Stage four, the advanced stage, causes new blood vessels to grow and form scar tissue, which can detach the retina and cause permanent blindness.

 Fortunately, diabetic retinopathy can be treated before vision loss occurs using medication, anti-VEGF or steroid injections, laser surgery, or vitrectomy.

 Love this place!
 Dr. Hart-Moreland is a wealth of knowledge.
 Issues that I’ve had all my recent life have been SORTED.
 She listens and educates and is the sweetest person I’ve ever met.
 She’s seen my 6.
 Yr and he felt safe and was never bored.
 The staff have been nothing but friendly and helpful with a mix of professionalism and fun.
 The location is beautiful and I can’t wait to come back to see them again.

-What Is Glaucoma and How Can It Be Treated?
+What Causes Glaucoma and Can It Be Treated?

 - Eye drops

 What Are Cataracts and How Can The Disease Be Treated?